 At each meeting, IA provides to the ARC information on the status and results of the annual audit plan.
 IA also provides regular reports on IA's compliance with its key performance requirements.
-Every two years, the managers' CEO reports on feedback obtained on IA's performance and effectiveness.
+Periodically IA will report on feedback obtained from key business users on its performance and effectiveness.